top of page

 Polarity: Turning Structure Into Meaning

-Polarity is where the earlier work finally starts to pay off.
+Polarity is where the earlier work we did finally starts to pay off.

 Intermolecular Forces: The Logical Conclusion

-Intermolecular forces come last — not because they’re an add-on, but because they depend on everything before them.
+Intermolecular forces come last — not because they’re an add-on, but because they depend on everything before them (although the very basics can be taught without VSEPR)

 Using an intermolecular forces card sort, students compare molecules and decide which attractions dominate and why.
-This naturally leads into discussions of boiling point, solubility, and physical properties.
+This naturally leads to discussions of boiling point, solubility, and physical properties.

 Instead of memorizing force names, students weigh evidence and make comparisons.